Nickeniklas/Atari_Assault-RL/report.md

 Barchart of rewards per episode:
 ![DQN best model figure](media/DQN_Figure_best.png)

 Summary: 254.95 / 255.5 = 0.997, which means the agent did not improve with optuna optimization and instead stayed stagnant.
 DQN does not work well with visual based problems.
-The model needs to be so complex that a regular computer might not be enough.
+The model couldn't catch the complex patterns probably.

 # Extra
 The CnnPolicy (Convolutional Neural Network policy) is designed to process visual inputs.
 Since Atari Assault is visual, we use CnnPolicy for our Agents.

-Buffer_size and learning_starts fixed to a low value to save memory, since DQN is very fast to eat up huge amounts of memory in such a game.
+Buffer_size and learning_starts fixed to a low value to save memory, since DQN is very fast to eat up huge amounts of memory in such a game (also why its probably not that good).

 # Sources